Connect your NLP models to tagtog using webhooks

 $ source myenv/bin/activate

 Flask is a lightweight WSGI web application framework.
-Flask will help us serve the application and make it reachable by tagtog.
+Flask will help us serve the application and make it reachable.
 We’ll use

 pip for package management.